sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 and something called a **Federation**

-**Federation:** Horizontal scaling of namenodes, with multiple independent namenodes instead of one + backuo.
+**Federation:** Horizontal scaling of namenodes, with multiple independent namenodes instead of one + backup.
 The namenodes talk to a generic block-pool layer that further seperates namespace from storage.
 Basically handles data flow and manages workload.

 The `blockpool` layers help communicate with various `datanodes` and maps better data.